Kim Davenport has been working as a professional musician since her teen years, with extensive work as a collaborative

 As a teacher, Kim is active not only in her piano studio, but also teaches a variety of classes at the University of Washington Tacoma and University of Puget Sound.
-This work is often where she is able to draw connections between her piano teaching and performance and her more academic research and writing interests.
+In this work, she is able to draw connections between her life as a musician and her more academic research and writing interests.

 She has been active for over a decade in the critically acclaimed Duo Alea, the bass clarinet/piano duo she formed with her father, Michael Davenport.
 The Duo’s performances and recordings have brought local and world premieres of several important works for bass clarinet & piano.
 The Duo are also active in music publishing and recording, forming the independent firm Alea Publishing & Recording in 1997 to produce their own recordings and make available music for the bass clarinet.